 Applicants for Whom English is a Second Language

 Since all lectures, seminars, and clinical laboratory sessions are conducted in English, an adequate knowledge of written and spoken English is essential for student success.This requirement of proficiency in English may be satisfied by passing ONE of the English language assessments listed below.
 Only tests taken in the last two years are considered valid.

-- Michener English Language Assessment (MELA).
-The Michener English Language Assessment (MELA) measures English Language proficiency in four skill areas: Speaking, Listening, Reading and Writing.
+- The Michener English Language Assessment (MELA) measures English Language proficiency in four skill areas: Speaking, Listening, Reading and Writing.
 The MELA test scores are reported using the Canadian Language Benchmarks which are a Canadian national standard of English Language proficiency.
 A minimum score of 8 on all components is required to be considered for admission to Michener programs.
-Visit the MELA Registration link or www.themela.com for further information.
+Visit the MELA Registration page or The Mela website for further information.

 If you are applying to one of the Medical Radiation Science programs (Nuclear Medicine, Radiation Therapy and Radiological Technology), the following tests and scores are acceptable proof of English facility:

 (a) Internet-based test, minimum requirement is a total score of 100 + 22 on Writing section